- IM nailing of tibia fractures - menu

 (as a temporary means of achieving reduction)

-- instead of the classic blocking technique, a much easier technique involves percutaneous insertion of a 4.0 or 5.0 screw inserted through the fibula;
+- instead of the classic blocking technique, a much easier technique involves percutaneous insertion of a 4.0 or 5.0 screw inserted

 - using percutaneous technique, insert a screw across the fibula until it engages the tibia.